Why Marry? - Part 2

-Not too long ago, when I was just a teenager, people that lived together without the blessing of marriage were frowned upon – unaccepted by society.
+Not too long ago, when I was just a teenager, (okay, maybe it was a while ago) people that lived together without the blessing of marriage were frowned upon – unaccepted by society.
 Not many couples did it.
 Now, it has become the norm.

 Today, 70 – 90 % of young people will live with someone of the opposite sex (in a relationship) before they marry.
 It is understandable that the younger generation fears marriage when 50% (almost 60% in Florida) of them come from broken homes.